 Another time, in Stari Kuty, in the Carpathian Mountains, Olia wanted

 to find her grandmother's family.
-At the sil'rada, no one recognized
+At the sil'rada,

 the old names.
 Then Olia took out the old photographs from her baba,